talister/photometrypipeline/doc/supported.rst

 +--------------------------+--------------------+----------------+
 | Generic Telescope        | any                | GENERIC        |
 +--------------------------+--------------------+----------------+

+*: This camera is a multi-detector instrument; it is recommended to split multi-extension FITS frames from this instrument into individual single-extension FITS images and to run the pipeline on these individual FITS images.

 If you would like to use the pipeline for other observatories, please contact me.